flaviupop0/Foodify-V2.0/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+# Now here are the real steps to install this project :D

+1. First, you need to clone this project using git clone.
+2. Make sure you have a firebase account setup with a project
+3. Download the GoogleService-info.plist
+4. Open xCode and add it into the project
+5. Run npm install
+6. Navigate to ios folder and run pod install
+7. Start the project 💪
+   P.S.
+There might be some issues with the fonts, if you have those kind of issues, remove the resources file from xCode, remove link-assets-manifest.json from ios file, try to reapply the fonts and then it should work.
+   You may reapply the fonts by using npx react-native-asset command.
+After this, you must rebuild the app.